 - Maintaining active resident memberships in professional organizations.

 - Financial Independence.
-In the case of a residency reclassification request, the campus must also consider whether the student is financially dependent on non-resident parents as defined in the California Education Code, section 68044 which mandates that any student who has been claimed as a dependent on anyone's income tax return within the past three years, who has accepted more than $750 in financial support in any form, or lived with a parent during the past three years shall not be considered financially independent and therefore, cannot meet the core requirement of demonstrated financial independence necessary to qualify for reclassification from nonresident to resident.
+In the case of a residency reclassification request, the campus must also consider whether the student is financially dependent on a parent, regardless if the parent is a California resident or nonresident, as defined as defined in the California Education Code, section 68044 which mandates that any student who has been claimed as a dependent on anyone's income tax return within the past three years, who has accepted more than $750 in financial support in any form, or lived with a parent during the past three years shall not be considered financially independent and therefore, cannot meet the core requirement of demonstrated financial independence necessary to qualify for reclassification from nonresident to resident.

 The burden of proof of residency rests solely with the student.
 Students from whom additional information is required will be contacted by letter or email with further instructions.
 Students who do not qualify as California residents for tuition purposes will be notified in writing and given the opportunity to appeal to the California State University Chancellor's Office.